RakhithJK/pyenv-pyenv-wiki/Home.md

     which pyenv
     ```

-2. Check that pyenv's shims directory is in PATH:
+2. Check that pyenv's shims directory is in your PATH:

     ```sh
     echo $PATH | grep --color=auto "$(pyenv root)/shims"
     ```

-    If not, see the `pyenv init` step in [installation instructions].
+    If not, see [Configure your shell's environment for pyenv] in the installation instructions.

-[installation instructions]: ../../#installation
+[Configure your shell's environment for pyenv]: ../#basic-github-checkout

 ### pyenv is installed but things just aren't working for me!